GenealogyBuff.com - making genealogy simpler; a free genealogy surname research tool that reaches for data from all over.

 Linda Jones Falk of Alamo, a gifted athlete and youth coach, died March 28 in Walnut Creek.
 She was 38.

 Mrs. Falk was a native of Atherton and a graduate of Menlo-Atherton High School, class of 1979.
 After graduating from Chico State University, she coached Monte Vista High School girls' basketball for four years.
 In her community she coached youth league tennis, basketball, softball and soccer.
-She married James S. Falk in 1986.
+She marriage James S. Falk in 1986.

 Survivors include her husband, James; children, Kristin and Courtney; parents, Claburn and Dougal Jones of Menlo Park; sister, Nena Brogan of San Marino; brothers, Niven Jones of Hillsborough, and Mark Jones of Menlo Park.